aptech/docs/docs/CR-xlsReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/tbill_3mo.xlsx";

-    //Read the first element below the header from the first column date_1 = xlsReadM(file, "A2:A2");
+    // Read the first element below the header from the first column date_1 = xlsReadM(file, "A2:A2");

 If the Excel file has marked a cell as a date, GAUSS will read it in DT scalar format.
 After the code above, date_1 will be equal to: